996938039a-droid/996938039a-droid.github.io/_posts/2026-02-07-affective-economy-explained.md

 ---
 layout: post
 title: "The Affective Economy Explained: How Digital Value Shifted from Attention to Emotion"
-description: "A deep, data-backed analysis of the global transition from the attention economy to the affective economy, explaining why emotion—not attention—is the new currency of digital value, marketing ROI, and AI-driven growth."
+description: "A data-driven explanation of the global shift from the attention economy to the affective economy, showing why emotion—not attention—is the new currency of digital value, marketing ROI, and AI-driven growth."
 keywords:
   - affective economy
   - attention economy